Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 We have a wall hanging appointment calendar in the entry porch.
 When we come in from the library with a new load of books, we mark the due date and the number of books due on that date.
 Easy-peasy!
 I haven't had a fine yet.

 Many libraries have a "pre-minder" service.
 You sign up to receive an email, text message, or automated phone call a few days before your materials are due.
 At that point you can go online and renew your items.
+If you are out of renewals, you have a day or two to get to the library before accruing late fees.

 To remember to return library books, I would place a bin next to the door.
 Have a canvas tote in the bin.
 Place a clipboard by the door.
 Make a list of all the books when you bring them home and place it on clipboard.